guyllaumedemers/Math/README.md

 #### Project

 A `Sandbox` project built for visualizing mathematical functions using Opengl rendering library.
+In this project, I lay core knowledge about mathematics and it's usage in the context of game development.
+As you may suspect, most of the content defined in code is accompany by comments/thoughts, as **I am learning these concepts myself**.
+This project is **purely educational** and has **no time limit!** Books, Pen and paper are my best friend here.

 #### What this README.md is not

-tbd
+What you will find in this project may not always be the most optimized approach and it's alright!
+More often than not, I will make my how implementation of existing api handled by third-party library just to prove myself that I understand the concept I am interacting with.
+I haven't found a better way of learning something new and strongly believe that this is the right approach!

 #### Resources